Public Sector Commission - Information statement

 You have the right to apply for an amendment of any document that contains personal information about you.

-All applications must be in writing and need to clearly demonstrate how or why the documents are inaccurate, incomplete, out of date or misleading.
-If we decide to amend the personal information, this will usually be done by altering the documents or adding a note.
+All applications must be in writing and need to clearly demonstrate how or why the document is inaccurate, incomplete, out of date or misleading.
+If we decide to amend the personal information, this is usually be done by altering the documents or adding a note.

 Lodging applications

-You can email us your application, submit it in person or post it to us at:
+You can email us your FOI application, submit it in person or post it to us at:

 FOI Coordinator